 Students in good standing at another college or university who plan to return to that institution may enroll at Hillsdale College as a guest student after submitting a guest application with the Admissions Office.
-Guest students may enroll for a full-time course load for no more than two consecutive semesters.
-Access to the guest student application can be secured by emailing the Admissions Office at admissions@hillsdale.edu.
+Guest students typically enroll for one semester.
+A guest application can be secured by emailing the Admissions Office at admissions@hillsdale.edu.